 Member-at-Large, Board of Directors, Southwest Commission on Religious Studies/Southwest Region of the American Academy of Religion, 2012-2016

-My research interests include the social and political aspects of Søren Kierkegaard’s thought.
-I have also explored themes of secularism, Christianity and Islam in Europe and have examined the Danish cartoon crisis of 2005-2006 from a theological perspective.
-I am currently focusing on a project on theology, witness, and collective trauma with a focus on the July, 22, 2011, violence in Norway.
+My research interests include the social and political aspects of Søren Kierkegaard’s thought, and I have also explored themes of secularism, Christianity and Islam in Europe through an examination of the Danish cartoon crisis of 2005-2006 from a theological perspective.
+I am currently writing a manuscript tentatively entitled A Theology of Witness: Vision and Memory in a Suffering World, which examines four instances of collective trauma: the bombing of Hiroshima and Nagasaki by the U.S. in 1945; the Nazi Holocaust, with particular attention to the figure of the suffering Muselmann; historical and contemporary erasure of Palestinian memory and identity; and political terrorism, with a focus on the July 22, 2011, tragedy in Norway.

 Articles and Book Chapters

-- “From Danish Cartoons to Norway’s Anders Breivik: Secularism and Perceptions of Muslims in Scandinavian Social Imaginaries.”
-Journal of Religion and Society, Creighton University.
-Forthcoming.
+“From Danish Cartoons to Norway’s Anders Breivik: Secularism and Perceptions of Muslims in Scandinavian Social Imaginaries.”
+Journal of Religion and Society (Volume 20, 2018, Supplement 17).
+Creighton University.
 Online article.

 Public and Academic Opinion Pieces